longturn/project-vectron/README.md

 ## Contribute to the Project

 Linux is preferred development platform.
-Inkscape is expected to be installed.

-For Debian or Debian based (e.g. Ubuntu) systems: `sudo apt install inkscape`

-Fork this repository to your personal GitHut account.
+Fork this repository to your personal GitHub account.

 Perform SSH based clone: `git clone git@github.com:[user-name]/project-vectron.git`.

 Enter project directory: `cd project-vectron`.

 Add upstream: `git remote add upstream https://github.com/longturn/project-vectron.git`.

+## Prerequisites

+Vectron needs to be compiled before being used.
+For this, you need [GNU Make](https://www.gnu.org/software/make/), [Python](https://www.python.org/) (used to generate some sprites), and [rsvg-convert](https://gitlab.gnome.org/GNOME/librsvg/-/tree/main/) (to render sprites as PNG).
+On Ubuntu, the following command will give you the dependencies:

+    sudo apt install make librsvg2-bin

 ## Install